Tm Calculator Accuracy: OligoPool.com vs NEB, IDT & Thermo Fisher

 Oligo concentration±0.3°CDefault 0.25 µM (OligoPool, NEB) vs 0.5 µM (some tools)

-Bottom line: Experimental Tm measurement has ±1-2°C reproducibility.
-Inter-calculator differences of ±0.5°C are within measurement noise.
-If your NEB and OligoPool results differ by >2°C, check your salt concentration settings — this causes 90% of discrepancies.
+Interpretation: Experimental Tm measurement has ±1-2°C reproducibility.
+Inter-calculator differences of ±0.5°C are usually within measurement noise.
+If NEB and OligoPool results differ by more than 2°C, check salt concentration and oligo concentration settings first.

 4. Feature Comparison